WilliamDrt/Direttore/How_to_make_a_theme.md

 It's better not to omit anything.

-Bitmap sizes: Theme is loaded in memory and remains there for entire app's lifetime.
-Large bitmaps can blow up theme's size, so we must be careful.
-A logical size (on disk) for a theme should be somewhere in the neighborhood of 100KB.
-DrtFMngPreview's standard dark theme is (currently) about 28KB*. `(but that doesn't includes all DPI options, more on that later)`

 ### Logical Size & DPI

 Logical size is the size that would be used if DPI was 100%.
-I will not bother you with inner DPI metrics such as  100% = 96px, 125% = 120px, 150%= 144px etc. All you need to know is that, if your bitmaps are going to support all DPIs all the way up to DPI 400%, then you'll have to multiply logical size X 400% (size x4).
+If your bitmaps are going to support all DPIs all the way up to DPI 400%, then you'll have to multiply logical size X 400% (size x4).

 For example logical size for the scrollbar button is 14x14.
 Supporting all the way up to 400% would be (14x4=56) 56x56.
 What happens if you choose a bitmap with size, let's say 40x40 ?
 Monitors with DPI 400% will show the button a little bit "soft".
 Nothing really visible in my opinion, but mathematically it's there.